securitybunker/databunker.org/content/use-case/data-minimization/index.md

 In privacy, we have a similar principle.
 It is called **data minimization**.
 You need to keep customer data at a minimum only sufficient to provide a service.

-In this article, we’ll be taking an in-depth look at **data minimization** and why it is important.
+In this article, we’ll be taking an in-depth look at Databunker.
+Databunker is an open-source secure vault for customer records built with the **data minimization** principle.
+The product comes with an **automatic data minimization** API to support any stringent privacy laws.

-Then I will talk about an open-source product I am developing called **Databunker** and how it can help. **Databunker** is a Swiss army knife tool for storing personal records or PII.

 ## GDPR Data Minimization Definition